Un1q32/iphoneports/README.md

-                              that depend on <pkg> and then rebuilds them sysroot <pkg> [pkgs...] - Copy specified package's files and dependencies to sysroot directory Useful for installing packages in environments without dpkg --target                - Specify a target (default: armv6-apple-darwin10) --no-tmp                - Do not use /tmp for anything, use the current directory instead -jN                     - Set the number of jobs passed to programs like make and ninja
+                              that depend on <pkg> and then rebuilds them sysroot <pkg> [pkgs...] - Copy specified package's files and dependencies to sysroot directory Useful for installing packages in environments without dpkg bootstrap               - Make a sysroot with base, dpkg, and all their dependencies --target                - Specify a target (default: armv6-apple-darwin10) --no-tmp                - Do not use /tmp for anything, use the current directory instead -jN                     - Set the number of jobs passed to programs like make and ninja